Here you will find a selection of science, technology and future-related links.

 The Guardian/Environment — news, comment and discussion on key green, environmental and climate change issues from the Guardian online.

-Nano Age — an overview of nanotechnology and its potential
+The Nano Age — an overview of nanotechnology and its potential future.

 NASA.gov — official website of the National Aeronautics and Space Administration (NASA).
 Daily news, updates and photos covering the agency's many space missions and research projects.